-The article was mostly written by city historian, Juan Manuel Gomez Encarnación.
+The following content was mostly written by city historian, Juan Manuel Gomez Encarnación.

 Puerto Vallarta painted its essence in the childish mind of Manuel Lepe Macedo.

-Manuel was a child in the 1940s, Vallarta at that point in time was completely innocent and knew nothing of it future in world tourism, played with contrasting white houses against the multiple green shades of the jungle and pristine emerald colored waters of the bay.
+Manuel was a child in the 1940s, Vallarta at that point in time, knew nothing of its future in the world of tourism, but it played by contrasting white houses against the multiple green shades of the jungle and pristine emerald-colored waters of the bay.

 It was a candid Vallarta; isolated by rugged geography.
-Its small population formed one large family, that spoke the language of solidarity.
+The small town was one large family and they spoke the language of solidarity.

-In it, he recorded the games, the traditions, the shapes, colors, aromas, the sparkle and the love...
-So, Manuel came out of his childhood transformed into a magician, in a poet with colorful verses, seduced by the magic of his surrounding.
+Thus, Manuel came out of his childhood transformed into a magician, a poet with colorful verses, seduced by the magic of his surroundings.

-Canvas to canvas, painting by painting, Manuel restituted his town the treasure he had received.
-Just as the biblical talents, Lepe multiplied his to give Vallarta a rightful place in the world; to win it a seat in the world's art.
+One canvas after another, painting after painting, Manuel gave back the treasure he had received from his town.
+Just as the biblical talents, Lepe multiplied his to give Vallarta a rightful place in the world; to win it a seat in the world of art.

-"Mexico's artist" as he was called by President Luis Echeverría Álvarez.
-"Vallarta's artist," as he was named by teacher Carlos Munguia Fregoso.
+"Mexico's National artist" as he was called by President Luis Echeverría Álvarez.
+"Vallarta's artist," as he was branded by historian Carlos Munguia Fregoso.

-John Huston stated: "Manuel paints his pictures to bring joy to the child that lurks in the heart of us all.
+John Huston stated: "Manuel paints his pictures to bring joy to the child that hides in the hearts of us all.

 And Actor Peter O'Toole, "Manuel attends the ceremony of innocence."

-Mr. Carlos Munguia Fregoso, city historian par excellence, says: "Indeed, the work of Lepe is an ode to the innocence, joy, and love of his hometown."
+Mr. Carlos Munguia Fregoso, city historian par excellence, indicated: "The work of Lepe is indeed an ode to innocence, joy, and to the love of his hometown."

 Lepe held forty-three exhibitions in his forty years of artistic life.
-Probably the most important of them all was the one at the Museum of Art and Science, Los Angeles, California in 1979, for the celebration of the International Year of the Child that was enjoyed by over a million visitors."
+Probably the most important of them all was the one at the Museum of Art and Science in Los Angeles, California in 1979, during the celebration of the International Year of the Child that was visited by over a million people."

 On April 16, 2010, Puerto Vallarta honored Manuel Lepe with the title of "Favorite Son of Vallarta."

-Along with Priest Rafael Parra Castillo and Don Agustín Flores Contreras, the name of Manuel Lepe Macedo is on the list of illustrious men of Puerto Vallarta, within The Encyclopedia of the Municipalities of Mexico.
+Along with Priest Rafael Parra Castillo and Don Agustín Flores Contreras, the name of Manuel Lepe Macedo is on the list of illustrious citizens of Puerto Vallarta, in The Encyclopedia of Mexican Municipalities.